-The last reviewing panel determined that Mr Round was liable to repeat matters of the kind found proved.
-Today's panel has heard no new information or material changes in circumstances.
+Today's panel has received no new information which addresses the concerns in Mr Round's insight nor any evidence of his strengthened practice.
 In light of this, this panel determined that Mr Round remains liable to repeat matters of the kind found proved.
-The panel therefore decided that a finding of continuing impairment remains necessary on the grounds of public protection.
+The panel therefore decided that a finding of continuing impairment is necessary on the grounds of public protection.

 The panel has borne in mind that its primary function is to protect patients and the wider public interest which includes maintaining confidence in the nursing profession and upholding proper standards of conduct and performance.
+The panel was of the view that an informed member of the public would be concerned to learn about Mr Round's lack of meaningful engagement with the NMC, his lack of strengthened nursing practice by way of addressing the concerns through training, his failure to acknowledge his mistakes, or present an understanding of why his failings were an example of poor practice.
+The panel was of the view that these all presented reasons which would undermine the confidence in the nursing profession.
 The panel determined that, in this case, a finding of continuing impairment on public interest grounds is also required.

-For these reasons, the panel finds that Mr Round's fitness to practise remains impaired.'
+For these reasons, the panel finds that Mr Round's fitness to practise remains impaired'.